PGScatalog/pgsc_calc/docs/how-to/offline.rst

 pgsc_calc has been deployed on secure platforms like Trusted Research Environments (TREs).

-To run pgsc_calc in an offline environment you'll need Docker or Singularity installed on the offline computer.
+To run pgsc_calc in an offline environment you'll need Docker or Apptainer/Singularity installed on the offline computer.

 On a computer with internet access you'll need to download:

-2. A container
+1. A container
+2. Scoring files that you want to run
 3. A reference panel
-4. Scoring files that you want to run

 And transfer these to your offline environment.